-The contract is a multi-state contract available to Connecticut, New Hampshire, New York and Vermont.
+The contract is a multi-state contract available to Connecticut, New Hampshire, New York,Vermont, and Rhode Island.

 Third Party Certified: All the green chemicals are required to be “Independently Third-Party Certified;” which means that the environmental claims as well as the product performance have been tested and certified by an established and legitimate, nationally-recognized certification program (the only chemicals without such certification are the disinfectants and various sanitizers, for which no certification is yet available).
 Contract users do not have to analyze technical data and they can be assured that the product will perform well.